 Older homes boast a charm that you just don’t find in new construction.
-From architectural details to larger lot sizes, the character of an old home-especially if found for the right price-are hard to pass up.
+From architectural details to larger lot sizes, the character of an old home — especially if found for the right price —is hard to pass up.
 With a few tweaks, the outdated portions of your old house can become the home of your designer dreams.
-There are a handful of mistakes the owners of old houses commonly make when they decide to do some home remodeling in Orange County.
-Before you grab your hammer, hire an architect, or start tearing out the carpet, check out this list so you can avoid them!
+There are a handful of errors that owners of old houses commonly make when they decide to do some home or kitchen remodeling in Orange County.
+Before you grab your hammer, hire an architect, or start tearing out the carpet, check out this list of mistakes so that you can avoid them!

 Cutting corners can turn your dream home makeover into a nightmare.
 Some corners can be easily snipped, but others are too important to take the easy (or sometimes, less expensive) route.
 Using less expensive flooring isn’t likely to be a problem, but take a careful look at things like appliances and windows for your older home.
 They don’t have to be expensive, but because older homes boast different wiring and plumbing, you may not be able to hop over to the nearest big box store to find the right fit.
 Another costly mistake many home renovators make is failing to hire qualified and experienced contractors to do the work.
 Double check that anyone you hire is licensed and insured, and be sure to interview some of their former clients if possible.
 Experts also recommend hiring contractors who have experience working on older homes, if that’s what you’re renovating.
 Hiring the right contractors can make all the difference in a home remodel.

 The cost and quality of home renovations can vary dramatically, so you should plan on getting more than one opinion.
 There are two reasons for this.
 First, you don’t want to overpay.
 Second, you may know what you want to achieve with a renovation, but be uncertain how to accomplish it.
 Talking to more than one designer or professional will give you more than a few ideas on exactly how to tackle your major renovation project.